Damselfly: Behaviour

 Other behaviours observed in damselflies include wing-warning, wing-clapping, flights of attrition and abdominal bobbing.
 Wing-warning is a rapid opening and closing of the wings and is aggressive, while wing-clapping involves a slower opening of the wings followed by a rapid closure, up to eight times in quick succession, and often follows flight; it may serve a thermo-regulatory function.
 Flights of attrition are engaged in by the ebony jewelwing (Calopteryx maculata) and involve males bouncing around each other while flying laterally and continuing to do so, sometimes over a considerable distance, until one insect is presumably exhausted and gives up.
+Characteristics of displays and coloration of males are suggested to be the common cues used by females to choose mates.
+In at least one species, Mnais costalis, males with more sunlight in their territories had higher wing-beat frequency and were more likely to mate.
+Females preferred "hotter" males because they would be on warmer territories for egg laying.

 At night, damselflies usually roost in dense vegetation, perching with the abdomen alongside a stem.
 If disturbed they will move around to the other side of the stem but will not fly off.
 Spreadwings fully fold their wings when roosting.
 The desert shadowdamsel (Palaemnema domina) aggregates to roost in thick places near streams in the heat of the day.
 While there it engages in wing-clapping, the exact function of which is unknown.
-Some species such as the rubyspot damselfly, Hetairina americana, form night roosting aggregations, with a preponderance of males; this may have an anti-predator function or may be simply the outcome of choosing safe roosting sites.
+Some species such as the rubyspot damselfly, Hetaerina americana, form night roosting aggregations, with a preponderance of males; this may have an anti-predator function or may be simply the outcome of choosing safe roosting sites.